UMMobile/ummobile_app/ROADMAP.md

   - Note: If is read without connection a problem can happen
 ### Fixes
 - Notifications are not marked as received on arrival
-  - Because that code should be written in native code.
+  - Because that code should be written in native code...
+F

-## 2.2.2 - 2021-12-01 🚧
+## 2.2.3 - 2021-12-03?
 ### Adds
 - (**Opt**) Student docs 🎉
-- (**Opt**) Employee CFDI 🎉
+### Change
+- Force only minor and major versions updates
+- Deprectad splash screen for new way
+### Fixes
+- Invert order for movements in the same day for employees ledger at least

+## 2.2.2 - 2021-11-26 🚧
+### Adds
 - Docs for services
   - Auth
   - Storage
   - OneSignal
   - Translations
-  - Http (_Probably will be remove_)
 ### Change
 - Separate state logic from services
-- Make minor and major versions mandatory updates
-- Deprectad splash screen for new way
+- Use `Hive` instead of `PathProvider`
 ### Fixes
+- Refresh questionnaire page on answer sent
 - Missing translations:
   - "Saldo actual" on ledger
+  - ContractType translations on profile

 ## 2.2.1 - 2021-11-16 ✅
 - Make public the [UMMobile project](https://github.com/UMMobile) 🎉